matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

   Available arguments: `abi`, `hashes`, `metadata`, `devdoc`, `userdoc`, `storage-layout`, `ast`, `asm`, `bin`, `bin-runtime`.

 - `--standard-json`
   Switch to standard JSON input/output mode.
-Read from stdin, write the result to stdout.
+Read from `stdin`, write the result to `stdout`.
   This is the default used by the Hardhat plugin.

 - `--yul`